 Bridge builders are a unique species, true patriots.
 They help bring about the era of nation builders.
 You might ask why don’t we bring the nation builders here right away.
 Nation builders cannot come to Nepal right now.
 Why?
 Because even though they have the will and the ability to significantly impact their environment, they need a relatively conducive environment to thrive.
 Nepal is not there yet.
 Nation builders include entrepreneurs, doctors, technocrats, community activists, policy makers, scientists, etc etc.

 Bridge-builders make this possible.
-It requires men of courage, will and willing to sacrifice it for improving the environment until the nation builders
+It requires men of courage, will and willing to sacrifice it for improving the environment until the nation builders can take over.
+What we lack now, are bridge builders.
+Are you one?
+Will you become one?

 We always complain about the need for political change in Nepal.
 I agree 1oo% with you.
 But If you are expecting some one to magically overthrow the corrupt ones, and re-build the political systems in the right path, I would argue that this is almost impossible right now.